Yjohn/event-plugin/README.md

 The **Event Funvtionality WordPress plugin** adds a new section to your WordPress Dashboard that allows you to create a list of Event Funvtionality to display on your website or blog pages or posts.

-For each Event Funvtionality (FAQ), you can enter the following information:
+For each Event Funvtionality, you can enter the following information:

 * The Event date
 * The Event image